 - Credit hours:

-You'll complete up to four years of supervised practicum training followed by a full-year clinical internship, and complete both a master's thesis and a Ph.D. dissertation.
+Complete up to four years of supervised practicum training followed by a full-year clinical internship.
+You can complete both a master's thesis and a Ph.D. dissertation.